-The Seattle Public Library upholds the rights of all Library users to read, seek information and speak freely as guaranteed by the First Amendment, regardless of format or technology.
+The Seattle Public Library upholds the rights of all Library patrons to read, seek information and speak freely as guaranteed by the First Amendment, regardless of format or technology.
 These are fundamental rights in a democratic society and are core values of the Library.

 In order to allow all patrons an opportunity to use the equipment, patrons are asked to comply with sign up and time limitations.
 All computer users are asked to respect the privacy of other users and not attempt to censor or comment upon what others are viewing.
 The Library's Rules of Conduct and pertinent state, federal and local laws apply to all Library patrons, including computer users.

 Library computers and Wi-Fi may not be used for any illegal activity including, but not limited to:

-- Damaging or altering computer equipment, systems or software
+- Damaging or altering computer equipment, systems or software.

-- Displaying, printing or sending any material that is illegal, libelous, threatening or harassing
+- Displaying, printing or sending any material that is illegal, libelous, threatening or harassing.

-- Downloading or installing any harmful program defined as, but not limited to, spyware, viruses, Trojans, malware, or any other illegal utility on any computer
+- Downloading or installing any harmful program defined as, but not limited to, spyware, viruses, Trojans, malware or any other illegal utility on any computer.

-- Violating copyright or trademark laws, software licensing agreements or intellectual property rights
+- Violating copyright or trademark laws, software licensing agreements or intellectual property rights.

-- Provides computers with commercial filtering software for public use in the children's area at each location in The Seattle Public Library system.
+- Provides computers with commercial filtering software for public use in the children's area at each location in the Library system.
 This filtering software will block many specific sites that may be offensive to some, but may not block out all materials that may be offensive to all users.
 Parents should inform their children of materials they do not want them to use and may wish to supervise their children's Internet sessions.

-- Considers placement of public computers in each library location to minimize inadvertent viewing of public computer sessions.
+- Considers placement of public computers in each Library location to minimize inadvertent viewing of public computer sessions.

-DATE ADOPTED: June 27, 2012
+ADOPTED: June 27, 2012

 Internet Use Policy adopted by the Library Board Dec.
 14, 1999 and revised Jan.
-22, 2002
+22, 2002.